20 Years of Interleague Play - How Central-Pacific Matchups Reshaped NPB's Power Balance

 Economic Impact of Interleague Play

 Interleague play significantly impacts team finances.
 Novel matchups frequently draw attendance exceeding regular league games.
-Giants and Hanshin visiting Pacific League stadiums attract massive visiting fan contingents, often selling out.
-Giants games at Rakuten Mobile Park Miyagi sometimes draw nearly double normal attendance.
+Yomiuri and Hanshin visiting Pacific League stadiums attract massive visiting fan contingents, often selling out.
+Yomiuri games at Rakuten Mobile Park Miyagi sometimes draw nearly double normal attendance.
 Broadcasting rights for interleague games command premiums over regular league games.
 Total interleague economic impact is estimated at approximately 10 billion yen annually across NPB.
 MLB's interleague generates similar economic benefits, confirming cross-league matchups' commercial value in both countries.

 The Future of Interleague Play